dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

                  dbname = dbname)
 ```

 There are two major problems with this driver though: It [lacks SSL support](https://stackoverflow.com/questions/38942118/can-not-connect-postgresqlover-ssl-with-rpostgresql-on-windows), and you don't have transactions like you do with the official driver.
-In my humble opinion this is the worst choice right now.
-The good thing is this driver works fine with [dplyr](http://dplyr.tidyverse.org/).
+In my humble opinion this is not a good option, even if you don't use SSL now, if your company requires it in the future you may need to change all your code to switch drivers.
+The good thing is this driver works fine with [dbplyr](http://dbplyr.tidyverse.org/).

-{% include tweet_quote.html quote_text="The RPostgreSQL driver doesn't support SSL-secured Redshift instances." %}
+{% include tweet_quote.html quote_text="The RPostgreSQL driver doesn't support SSL-secured Redshift clusters." %}

 ## RPostgres